 ECE 595C - RF and Microwave Wireless ComponentsLecture Hours: 3 Lab Hours: 2 Credits: 4

-This course is an introduction to the high frequency portion of wireless systems.
+An introduction to the high frequency portion of wireless systems.
 The course will utilize both electromagnetic and circuit theory combined with a measurement laboratory to give students a grasp of the concepts necessary to understand high frequency wireless systems.
-Microwave software will be used to design components focusing on the antennas, passive components, active circuits, and packaging of wireless systems.
 Noise, propagation, and modulation will also be introduced to put the relevance of the component design in the context of a wireless system.

 Engineering Design Content:

 Engineering Design Consideration(s):